Doctoral Degree Requirements

 When a satisfactory minor has been planned and approved by both programs, a copy of the proposed minor course of study should be signed by the director of graduate studies in the major and minor programs and sent to The Graduate School to become a permanent part of the student's record.

 Language and research skill requirements differ for each academic program.
 Students must acquire competence in those foreign languages needed for research or teaching in their disciplines.
-At an early stage, a student should consult his or her academic program advisor concerning what foreign languages, if any, will be required.
+At an early stage, a student should consult the academic program advisor concerning what foreign languages, if any, will be required.

 Graduate students must satisfy the foreign language requirement from a list of acceptable languages other than English as approved by their academic program.

 Foreign Language Proficiency Assessments are offered as an alternative to special language courses offered on campus.
 For more information, see Foreign Language Proficiency Assessment.

 Each academic program determines at what point a student must fulfill language or research skill requirements, provided that all such requirements are satisfied before a student is admitted to candidacy.
-The student's director of graduate studies will need to certify on the Application for Admission to Candidacy and the Program Certification of Degree Requirements form that all such requirements have been met.
+The student's director of graduate studies will need to certify on the Program Certification of Degree Requirements form that all such requirements have been met.

 A doctoral written examination, a doctoral oral examination, and a final oral examination covering the dissertation and other topics as required by the examining committee are required for doctoral degree completion.

-The first two items together constitute a comprehensive examination of the student's command of his or her field.
+The first two items together constitute a comprehensive examination of the student's command of the field.
 If the student declares a minor, the student will be examined on the minor in at least one of the two doctoral examinations.
 Together they should:

 - assess the extent and currency of the candidate's knowledge in a manner that is as comprehensive and searching as the best practices of that field require;